 - Add 2 drops to the oil before mixing it into your brownie batter for a fresh change on brownies

-- Replace the peppermint extract in your recipes for a drop of Peppermint Vitality essential oil.
+- Replace the peppermint extract in your recipes with a drop of Peppermint Vitality essential oil.

 My family LOVES when I add a few drops of Peppermint essential oil to my homemade brownies.
 The last time I skipped the peppermint, my husband and our oldest son decided that I no longer loved them.
 Peppermint is also lovely to add to homemade fudge (or really anything homemade chocolate), and mocktails.